 incorporated from Yahoo.

-The state has contracted with Andersen Consulting, which is subcontracting
+The contract is with Andersen Consulting, which is subcontracting with Yahoo

-in charge of the NC @ Your Service project office, which will be run similar
+of a NC @ Your Service Project office, which will be run similar to the

 years for "enhancement" and an optional year to transfer the portal to the

 state, if necessary.
-No figures are available beyond the first six months.
+No figures are included beyond the first six months.